sportsprophecyapp-cloud/spaeventrooms/README.md

 Sports Prophecy is a **100% free** React Native application that allows users to predict the outcomes of games across major sports leagues (NBA, NFL, NHL, MLB, EPL, MLS).
 Users compete for **tokens** and **crowns**, climb the leaderboard, and enter weekly prize draws sponsored by real brands.

+**App Store Description Disclaimer:**
-**Note:** This is a skill-based competition platform.
-No gambling.
-No cash prizes.
-No deposits.
+Sports Prophecy is a skill-based sports prediction platform for entertainment purposes.
+No gambling, wagering, or cash payouts are offered.

 ---

 ## 📱 Features

 ### 🎮 Core Gameplay
-- **Predict & Win**: Predict match winners to earn Tokens and Crowns.
+- **Predict & Earn**: Predict match winners to earn Tokens and Crowns.
 - **Score Bonus**: Predict exact scores to earn Crowns.
 - **Leagues**: comprehensive coverage of NBA, NFL, NHL, MLB, EPL, and MLS.
 - **Leaderboard**: Ranked by correct predictions to highlight true sports knowledge.